RobertWang-everimpex/React-Interview/README.md

 ## 1. Bug Fix Challenge (`interview-bugfix-app/`)
 **Time limit: 10 minutes**

-A React app with 2 intentional bugs for candidates to find and fix:
+A React app with intentional bugs for candidates to find and fix.
-- useEffect infinite loop bug
-- Missing React key prop bug

 ### How to run:
 ```bash